“Do You Want to Go to Heaven?”Nov 8th, 2012 | By Andrew Preslar | Category: Blog Posts

 By going to Mass, we draw near to Christ, with the saints and angels in Heaven, praising God and proclaiming, “Holy, Holy, Holy, Lord God of Sabbaoth, Heaven and Earth are full of your Glory.
 Hosanna in the highest.
 Blessed is He who comes in the Name of the Lord.
 Hosanna in the highest.”
 In short, the Mass is Heaven on earth.
 This understanding of the Eucharist should give us some sense of why “skipping Mass” is a mortal sin.
 It is an act of spiritual adultery, in which we refuse the call of our true Lover, and run instead into the embrace of a false god (i.e., whatever it is that we prefer over going to Mass on Sunday).
 Such is the gist of every mortal sin.

 2. Heaven, which is partly revealed to us in Sacred Scripture and the Church’s liturgy, is not an amoral amusement park for persons more or less indifferent towards God.
 Much less is Heaven an immoral playground for persons in pursuit of sin.
-God requires holiness for entrance into Heaven, because He is holy, and to be in Heaven is to be in His Presence.
+God requires holiness for entrance into Heaven, because He is holy, and to be in Heaven is to be in His Presence in such a way that we “shall see Him as He is.”
 God has provided the means for sinners to become holy, and so enter into the joy of Heaven, because He is love.
 God loves us.
 He loves us so much that He gives nothing less than Himself to us.
 God’s love is so great that He gives Himself to us by becoming one of us, hypostatically uniting our nature to Himself in the Incarnation of the Son, who loves us so much that he died for us, rose again, and ascended to Heaven, taking humanity itself into the very Holy of Holies.
 This is the Heaven to which God calls his holy ones, once and for all at the end of time, here and now in the breaking of the bread.
 Our participation in the latter is a participation in, and a preparation for, the former.

 3. From these considerations, it follows that to forsake the eucharistic assembly is to turn one’s back upon Heaven.
 When we “skip Mass” we are deciding that we would rather be elsewhere than in the presence of God the Father, with the angels and saints, in that perfect act of worship which is the presentation of the sacrificial Lamb of God to the Father in the communion of saints (Revelation 5:6).
 Someone who refuses to go to Mass or commits any other mortal sin and yet maintains, at the same time, that he “wants to go to Heaven” is substituting a false image of Heaven for the real thing, or else he is presuming that he will be granted repentance and reconciliation at some time in the future, though he declines fellowship with God in the present.
 But even as God does not force us to go to Mass, He will not force us to go to Heaven if we die with our backs turned towards Him.
 The gift of eternal life is a present blessing and a high calling, which is essentially, in both respects, communion with the Holy Trinity.
 Human beings can enter into this communion because the man Jesus Christ has thrown the heavenly gates wide open, bringing to light life and immortality.
 He is the Way to the Father, in the Holy Spirit.
 God gives grace for the journey and eternal life in the end to those who abide in Christ and follow Him, seeking for glory, honor, and immortality (Romans 2:7).